-ESPN sat down with Thurber, in New York to promote "Skyscraper," to discuss his lifelong love of sports, of sports movies and 2018 hopes for his beloved San Francisco 49ers.
+ESPN sat down with Thurber, in New York to promote his action film "Skyscraper," to discuss his lifelong love of sports, of sports movies and 2018 hopes for his beloved San Francisco 49ers.

 ESPN: Your affection for sports was evident going back to your first film, "DodgeBall."
 How much did you have real sporting events in your mind when you wrote the screenplay?

 Thurber: I was 26 or 27 when I wrote it, and it was just based on 20 years of watching sports and loving sports.
 They were a big part of how my father and I connected and still connect to this day, calling each other after [San Francisco] Giants games and either celebrating or complaining.
 It came from watching sports and sports films.
 I'm a sports nerd and a comedy geek and I kind of melded both of them together.
 "Hoosiers," "Wildcats," "Bad News Bears," "Major League," "Karate Kid," etc. all fed into "DodgeBall," and I hope that's why people liked it.

 ESPN: There's sort of a good-natured joke made at ESPN's expense in that film, and that's the existence of the fake ESPN broadcast network "The Ocho."
 What's the origin story of "The Ocho?"